smorrrs/Desperados-III-Resources/level_guide.md

 * Isabelle can teleport out of her cage and will gain invisibility if you do so.
 * Unlock Cooper by killing the two enemies shooting the boat from the sandbags then having a character stand on the front of the boat.
 * Unlock McCoy by entering his trapdoor.
 * The objectives for freeing Hector and Kate won't be fulfilled if you teleport them out of their cages.
-However, they will if you fly out.
+However, they will if you fly them out.

 # New Orleans